openedx/open-edx-proposals/oeps/oep-0036-microservice-routing-layer.rst

 Microservice
 ---

 A microservice is a web application that supports a specific task or business goal.
-For the purposes of this proposal, this term encompasses django applications, IDAs, Microfrontends, rails applications, and any other service that supports a specific task or business goal in the openedx stack.
+For the purposes of this proposal, this term encompasses django applications, IDAs, Microfrontends, rails applications, and any other service that supports a specific task or business goal in the Open edX stack.

 Layer 7
 ---